Contact PHA :

 • Remove gloves immediately after use, and perform hand hygiene.
 Failure to perform hand hygiene can effectively increase the risk of cross-infection in healthcare.
 Therefore, hand hygiene should always be performed after removing gloves.

-• Gloves are single-use items and should not be washed or re-used and decontaminated using ABHR or soap between use.
+• Gloves are single-use items and should not be washed, re-used, or decontaminated using ABHR or soap between uses.

 • Double gloving is not recommended for routine clinical care.
 However, it may be required for some exposure-prone procedures, e.g. orthopaedic and gynaecological operations, when attending major trauma incidents or as part of additional precautions for high-consequence infectious disease

-• Gloves should be stored on a clean, dry surface or in a wall-mounted unit in their original packaging.
+• Gloves should be stored in their original packaging on a clean, dry surface away from sunlight or in a wall-mounted unit .

-• Health workers should not carry gloves in their clothes/uniform pockets.
+• Health and care workers should not carry gloves in their clothes/uniform pockets.

 Types of Glove